 - Fuel and lubricants required to properly operate the Field Equipment during the usage period.

-- Field equipment may not be left in the field from one season to the next or “transferred” to other individuals or projects.
+- Non expendable field equipment may not be left in the field from one season to the next or “transferred” to other individuals or projects.
 The Client remains responsible for the equipment provided by the PCSP to the Client at all times.

 - The usage period shall commence on and include the date of the actual delivery of the Field Equipment to the Client or the Client’s Agent, including any carrier charged with delivering the equipment to the Client.